Diego-Luiz/travel-blog/README.md

 # Travellers Club - Travel blog
 ![image](https://user-images.githubusercontent.com/51066402/175113535-55d8640f-9fa6-4528-af62-848bfb6ff221.png)

 Travellers Club is a blog about travel tips in general, destinations, photo and videos.
-It was built using HTML, CSS, Javascript and React as a Single page application.
+It was built using HTML, CSS, Javascript and React, as a Single page application.
 Responsive, mobile first workflow.
 Travellers Club was built based on ![Band of Travellers](https://www.bandoftravellers.com/), very identical but with some differences.

 The goal with this project was to put my knowledge in frontend web development so far in practice, with a big focus in the use of the React library.